By José Alberto Hermosillo

 at the border of Belize and Mexico.

-The fable of this multi-layered feature takes place in a tiny ranch in the remote village of Heredia, near the volcano Poás in Costa Rica, which houses Clara, her mother Fresia, and Maria, her niece.
+The multi-layered fable takes place in a tiny ranch in the remote village of Heredia, near the volcano Poás in Costa Rica, which houses Clara, her mother Fresia, and Maria, her niece.
 Each woman represents different generations, beliefs, and goals in the story.

 The film’s protagonist is Clara, delicately performed by first-time actress Wendy Chinchilla Araya, a dancer now in her first significant acting role.
 Wendy Chinchilla is in total command of her emotions, projecting confidence to the screen with her penetrating gaze.